 Nowadays, a day trip travelling to Cabrera by boat and visiting the island is easy.
 But when Excursions a Cabrera started, it wasn’t so.
 It all began in 1956 when Miquel Serra Clar, a mechanic and sea lover, inherited together with his wife, Miquela Ferrer Salom, a small llaüt named “Largo Tiempo” (long time), built in Santanyí in 1939.
 This is how the founders of Excursions a Cabrera started their relationship with the island of Cabrera during the springs and summers of those years.

 In the 70s, the Ministry of Defence managed the archipelago.
 Transmediterránea, from the port of Palma, and Jeroni Barceló with his llaüt “Colom”, from the port of the Colònia de Sant Jordi, had the concession of military transport by sea.

 More than 50 years of local maritime tradition and love for our natural environment

-One day, in the Puerto de Cabrera, Jeroni Barceló casually offered to cede the line to Miquel Serra.
-Thus, in August 1976, Miquel Serra provisionally began to provide transport because of the illness of Barceló.
-Jeroni Barceló died on November 17, 1976 and Miquel Serra bought the llaüt “Colom” from his heirs, signing his first transport contract with the Ministry of Defence in February 1977.
+Until one day, while in the Port of Cabrera, Jeroni Barceló proposed to Miquel Serra the cession of the line.
+Jeroni passed away on November 17th 1976 and Miquel bought the llaüt “Colom” from his heirs, signing the first military transport contract with the Ministry of Defence in February 1977.